 Verse 2-3: "It was Mary who anointed the Lord with ointment and wiped his feet with her hair, whose brother Lazarus was ill (Matt 26:7-13).
 3So the sisters sent to him, saying, "Lord, he whom you love is ill."

 Lazarus began to grow very sick, so his sisters, Mary and Martha, having seen Jesus perform miracles, had sent for Him.

 During that time, praying for the sick was a religious obligation, or duty, but the main reason Mary and Martha sent for Jesus was because they knew He had healing power.

 Verse 4: "But when Jesus heard it he said, "This illness does not lead to death.
 It is for the glory of God, so that the Son of God may be glorified through it."

 Verses 5-7: "Now Jesus loved Martha and her sister and Lazarus.
 6So, when he heard that Lazarus[a] was ill, he stayed two days longer in the place where he was.
 7Then after this he said to the disciples, "Let us go to Judea again.""This illness does not lead to death "

 Jesus loved this family, and stayed with them quite often; even so, He did not go immediately, but waited two more days.

-By this time in Jesus ministry, the disciples had seen a number of miracles by Jesus; including, the water being turned to wine, miraculously feeding five thousand people, walking on water, restoring sight to the blind.
+By this time in Jesus ministry, the disciples had seen Jesus perform a number of miracles; including, the water being turned to wine, miraculously feeding five thousand people, walking on water, restoring sight to the blind.
 Even so, it is doubtful they were ready for what was coming next?